June 14, 2017

 We woke up early.. smiling, cuddling, and loving each other.

 We decided to go to the beautiful beaches that were on my wishlist today.
 We showered to wash away the remnants of our love.
-We had coffee and toast with apricot jam, packed a backpack with sunscreen and water, and headed out on the scoopy scooter.
+We had coffee and toast with apricot jam and packed a backpack with sunscreen and water.
+We squeezed the bag under the seat of the Scoopy scooter and headed out to explore the island.

 The weather was flawless..
 Azure skies, sunshine with some wispy clouds, and a soft breeze.